-Several years ago a couple of friends and I road tripped to Las Vegas, and we decided to take a detour to The Grand Canyon along the way.
+Several years ago a couple of friends and I did a road trip to Las Vegas, and we decided to take a detour to The Grand Canyon along the way.
 We drove (from Salt Lake City) for several hours, got to The Grand Canyon, snapped a few photos, wandered around the gift shop for a few minutes and left.
 I’m not much of an outdoor adventure person, but I’d like the chance to spend at least a night here, and maybe check out The Grand Canyon Skywalk.
-An icon like The Grand Canyon deserves more than 30 minutes time and is a place I want to revisit.
+An icon like The Grand Canyon deserves more than 30 minutes and is a place I want to revisit.

 I spent a brief two days in Houston before my first trip to New Orleans in 2012.
-I went to Houston because I had air miles to use, and not quite enough to get me to all the way to New Orleans.
+I went to Houston because I had air miles to use, and not quite enough to get me all the way to New Orleans.
 What I failed to realize was Houston is a big, sprawling city, and I felt pretty overwhelmed during my two days there.
 I wandered around downtown and did a fun, historic pub crawl.
 Aside from that, I didn’t get to see much of America’s 4th largest city.
 I think it’d be neat to check some attractions in Houston like the quirky The Orange Show Monument, or some live music at a venue like Dosey Doe.
 It seems like there’s a lot I missed in Houston and I’d like a chance to revisit this city.

 Los Angeles, California